Project

 Actions #5

-Updated by dimstar almost 4 years ago
+Updated by dimstar over 4 years ago

 openQA redirects download attempts of the win images to microsoft - as we can't legally distribute' those.